Iotonix/openvpn-docs/INSTALL_BAK.md

    ./easyrsa build-ca
    ```

-   You will be prompted to enter a passphrase for the new CA key. **This passphrase is used to protect your CA's private key, which is crucial for securing your VPN**.
-Choose a strong passphrase and make sure to **document it securely**, as it will be needed whenever you generate or sign new certificates.
+   You will be prompted to enter a passphrase for the new CA key.
+This passphrase is used to protect your CA's private key, which is crucial for securing your VPN.
+Choose a strong passphrase and make sure to remember it, as it will be needed whenever you generate or sign new certificates.

    You will also be prompted to enter a common name for the CA. You can use a name like "OpenVPN-CA" or any name that represents your use case.